rauc/rauc/docs/advanced.rst

 The required slot type is ``boot-emmc``.
 The device to be specified is expected to be the root device.
-The boot partitions are derived automatically.
+The corresponding boot partitions are derived automatically.
 A ``system.conf`` could look like this:

 .. code-block:: cfg